openstax/research-wrst/README.md

 psql wrst
 ```

 Now, you can run the app itself.
-Open another terminal window and go to the top level directory of the wrst app.
+Open another terminal window and go to the root level directory of the wrst app.
 Now type:

 ```
 python -m wrst.app